Orlando Arcia Player Props: Braves vs. Diamondbacks

 Orlando Arcia At The Plate

-- In 9.9% of his games this season, he has hit a long ball, and 2.5% of his trips to the dish.
+- Looking at the 72 games he has played this year, he's went deep in eight of them (11.1%), and in 2.9% of his trips to the plate.

-- Arcia has an RBI in 21 of 71 games this season, with multiple RBI in eight of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.